purvitrivedi/project-one/README.md

 #### Rotations and random Tetrimino Generation

-Most of day three was spend on calculation the axis of rotation for the tetrimino pieces.
+Most of day three was spend on calculating the axis of rotation for tetrimino pieces.
 The guide used for tetrimino rotations is provided below:

 <img src="assets/Rotations.jpg" alt="rotation-guide" width="250">